eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `ContactInfo`
+Contact info of the node:
 - `pubkey` - public key of origin
 - `wallclock` - wallclock of the node that generated that message
 - `outset` - timestamp when node instance was first created
 - `shred_version` - the shred version node has been configured to use
 - `version` - Solana version
 - `addrs` - list of unique IP addresses
-- `sockets` - list of nique sockets
+- `sockets` - list of unique sockets
 - `extensions` - future additions to ContactInfo will be added to Extensions instead of modifying ContactInfo, currently unused
 - `cache` - cache of nodes socket addresses
 ```rust